humbleaspie/sportsvilla-marrakech/replit.md

 # Marrakech Sports Villa Landing Page

 ## Overview
 This project is a high-conversion, single-page React landing page for a luxury 6-bedroom sports villa in Marrakech.
-Its primary purpose is lead generation through direct WhatsApp engagement.
+Its primary purpose is lead generation through direct WhatsApp engagement and Tally.so contact form.
 The design emphasizes a distraction-free user experience, visual storytelling, and clear calls to action, functioning as a "single-purpose conversion machine."
 The application showcases premium features like a private padel court, heated pool, and chef service.

 ## User Preferences
 Preferred communication style: Simple, everyday language.